RutenkolkC/corona_hhu/www.corona.hhu.de/en/covid-19-suspected-and-confirmed-cases-hygiene-policy.html.md

 [Jump to content](covid-19-suspected-and-confirmed-cases-hygiene-
-policy.html#content)[What should I do if I had contact with an infected person or a person who is suspected to have contracted COVID-19?](covid-19-suspected- and-confirmed-cases-hygiene-policy.html#c453062)[Hygiene policy](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c453066)[Posters ‘General hygiene measures’, ‘obligation to wear a face covering’ and ‘airing of rooms’](covid-19-suspected-and-confirmed-cases- hygiene-policy.html#c453067)[Coronavirus / SARS-CoV-2 / COVID-19](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c453058)[How do you recognise the disease?](covid-19-suspected- and-confirmed-cases-hygiene-policy.html#c453059)[How can we protect ourselves?](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c453060)[What should I do if I feel ill?](covid-19-suspected-and- confirmed-cases-hygiene-policy.html#c453061)[Who is most at risk?](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c453063)[Important telephone numbers and addresses](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c453064)[HHU coronavirus information videos](covid-19-suspected-
+policy.html#content)[What should I do if I had contact with an infected person or a person who is suspected to have contracted COVID-19?](covid-19-suspected- and-confirmed-cases-hygiene-policy.html#c453062)[Important telephone numbers and addresses](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c453064)[Hygiene policy](covid-19-suspected-and-confirmed-cases- hygiene-policy.html#c453066)[Posters ‘General hygiene measures’, ‘obligation to wear a face covering’ and ‘airing of rooms’](covid-19-suspected-and- confirmed-cases-hygiene-policy.html#c453067)[Coronavirus / SARS-CoV-2 / COVID-19](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c453058)[How do you recognise the disease?](covid-19-suspected- and-confirmed-cases-hygiene-policy.html#c453059)[How can we protect ourselves?](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c453060)[What should I do if I feel ill?](covid-19-suspected-and- confirmed-cases-hygiene-policy.html#c453061)[Who is most at risk?](covid-19-suspected-and-confirmed-cases-hygiene-policy.html#c453063)[HHU coronavirus information videos](covid-19-suspected-and-confirmed-cases- hygiene-policy.html#c453065)["COVID-19, Suspected and confirmed cases, Hygiene policy" topic group](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c438660)[Main points in brief on COVID-19 and on handling suspected and confirmed cases](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c439137)[COVID-19](covid-19-suspected-and-confirmed-cases-hygiene-
-and-confirmed-cases-hygiene-policy.html#c453065)[[Translate to English:]
-(Kopie 3)](covid-19-suspected-and-confirmed-cases-hygiene-
-policy.html#c452580)["COVID-19, Suspected and confirmed cases, Hygiene policy" topic group](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c438660)[Main points in brief on COVID-19 and on handling suspected and confirmed cases](covid-19-suspected-and-confirmed-cases-hygiene- policy.html#c439137)[COVID-19](covid-19-suspected-and-confirmed-cases-hygiene-